-Yishun Bus Interchange was a bus interchange located in the residential town of Yishun.
+Yishun Bus Interchange is a bus interchange located in the residential town of Yishun.
 Connecting with Yishun MRT Station along the North South MRT Line, the interchange was a transport node for commuters heading in and out of town, allowing for convenient transfers between the rail network and the many bus services at the interchange.

-The interchange opened in 1987.
-It has a single vehicular concourse area wrapping around the interchange, featuring a unique angled design with end-on berths at the west side and sawtooth berths on the east and south side.
+The original interchange opened in 1987.
+It had a single vehicular concourse area wrapping around the interchange, featuring a unique angled design with end-on berths at the west side and sawtooth berths on the east and south side.
 A combined ingress/egress leads to a signalised junction with Yishun Avenue 2.
 Two more egress points are located along Yishun Avenue 2 (for end-on berth exiting buses) and Yishun Central 1 (for sawtooth berth exiting bueses, making a total of 3 egress points.

 The passenger concourse is a sheltered bus waiting area with commuter facilities such as queue lanes at every berth, bus departure timing screens, and retail outlets.

 Before the construction of the Yishun Bus Interchange, Yishun had two roadside bus termini; one at Yishun Avenue 5 and the other at Yishun Central.
 The former handled feeder services like 800 and 801, while trunk routes 850 and 851 called at the Yishun Central Terminal.
 In the 1980s, the rising development of Yishun New Town called for a more permanent facility for buses.
 HDB, who was in-charge of public works, designed and built a permanent facility between Yishun Avenue 2 and Yishun Central 1.
 The interchange opened in 1987 with five trunk and four feeder bus services, gradually expanding to the 19 bus services today.